bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 *Click, zzzzuuuuuiiii, duk, click*

 "Yurgunn, pl... please stop."
-A combination of laughter and frustration was building up inside Adrex, as the dwarf kept her eyes on him, as she pressed the plated another time.
+A combination of giggling and frustration was building up inside Adrex, as the dwarf kept her eyes on him, as she pressed the plated another time.

-"I'm list'ning, Adri" she said without a change in her face.
+"A'm list'nin', Adri'" she said without a change in her face.

 "...
 In synchroniz-"